-This is because functional fitness athletes do high volumes of training and a lot of work around the lactate threshold.
-When exercising at a high intensity for between one and three minutes, the body primarily uses the glycolytic energy system which — as the name suggests — runs off of glucose.
-If you’re in ketosis, your glycolytic system isn’t running properly and your performance suffers.
+When exercising at a high intensity between one and three minutes, the body primarily uses the glycolytic energy system, which — as the name suggests — runs off of glucose, which comes from carbs.
+If you’re in ketosis, your glycolytic system isn’t running properly, and your performance suffers.

-The issue is that if you’re in ketosis and your body thinks it needs to be running on ketones, you may not be able to use those stored carbohydrates effectively.
+Interestingly enough, people on keto don’t necessarily have low glycogen levels in their muscles.
+However, if you’re in ketosis and your body thinks it needs to run on ketones, you may not be able to use those stored carbohydrates effectively.
 Even if your body has all the pieces to run its glycolytic system, it won’t.
 (At least not well.)

-While the volume is typically a little lower, the same rules apply for strongman: it’s a sport that typically requires thirty to ninety seconds of more or less continuous output, which means it’s an energy system that runs best on carbs.
+While the volume is typically a little lower, the same rules apply for strongman; It’s a sport that typically requires 30 to 90 seconds of more or less continuous output, which means it’s an energy system that runs best on carbs.

 “As the events turn from the shorter events to the longer events like stone loading, log for reps, deadlift for reps, you would pay for ketosis,” says Israetel.
 “You’ll have a couple of reps missed on everything.
 It’s not recommended for performance.”